sirimullalab/KinasepKipred/README.md

 ```

 ## Docker
+* Build the docker image `docker build -t kinasepki .` and run `docker run --rm kinasepki` for a sample run that uses `test.sh`.
+To provide sequence and SMILES, do `docker run --rm kinasepki <protein_sequence> <compound_smiles>`

+A docker image is also available on docker hub.

 * Download the docker image `docker pull sirimullalab/kinasepkipred:py2`
 * Run the container `docker run --rm sirimullalab/kinasepkipred:py2 <protein_sequence> <compound_smiles>`.
 To run with a built-in sample, do  `docker run --rm sirimullalab/kinasepkipred:py2`